hamsterbase/i18nease/README.md

 ## How to use i18nease

-After installing the plugin, run the `i18nease: Generate locale config` command, and it will automatically parse your source code and generate the localize config.
+After installing the plugin, run the `i18nease: Generate locale config` command, and it will automatically parse your source code and generate the localization files.

 ## Why should I use i18nease?